Artificial Intelligence for All - more open, inclusive and sustainable approach to AI on an international level

 At a glance

-AI also offers a range of new opportunities to low and middle-income countries.
-It can break down existing barriers to human development and social inclusion, and help to achieve the global Sustainable Development Goals.
-For instance, AI-powered apps already support local farmers in Tunisia and India to detect diseases in agriculture in real time.
+Artificial intelligence offers new opportunities in developing and emerging countries to overcome obstacles and achieve the global Sustainable Development Goals: For instance, AI-powered apps already support local farmers in Tunisia and India to detect diseases in agriculture in real time.
 AI also offers digital entrepreneurs new tools to build innovative products.

 The German Development Cooperation initiative “FAIR Forward – Artificial Intelligence for All” strives for a more open, inclusive and sustainable approach to AI on an international level.
-To achieve this, we are working together with five partner countries: Ghana, Rwanda, South Africa, Uganda and India.
+To achieve this, we are working together with six partner countries: Ghana, Rwanda, Kenia, South Africa, Uganda and India.
 Together, we pursue three main goals: